Architectural Project Manager

 Are there any famous architects you think are totally overrated?

-Asked by Jammers about 12 years ago
+Asked by Jammers over 12 years ago

 I personally think Frank Gehry's brand of architecture is way overblown.
 I think when he first started honing his craft it was exciting and interesting but I think he settled into a niche/comfort zone and it devalued what used to be interesting architecture.
 In my opinion architecture that is mostly sculpture should be a 1-off kind of thing.
 If I were a client and and hiring a world-famous architect to design a building for me (and paying their sky-high fees) I would not any other buildings to look like it.
 Just my personal opinion.